Apply for a scholarship

 Fill out the form electronically using Adobe Reader or print it out and complete it by hand.
 Save a copy for your records.

-To be considered for a scholarship for the 2019-2020 academic year, mail or fax us your completed application by the deadline.
+The application period for the 2022-2023 academic year is closed.
+To be considered for a scholarship for the 2023-2024 academic year, mail or fax us your completed application by the deadline.

 P.O.
 Box 9447